stackcouture/stackcouture/README.md

 I'm a passionate and motivated DevOps engineer in the making, currently upskilling in advanced tools and practices.
 Formerly part of the tech workforce, I’m now focusing on building expertise in cloud-native DevOps, automation, and infrastructure as code.

 ### 🔧 What I'm Learning
-Here are some ideas to get you started:

-### 🔧 What I'm Learning
 - ✅ **CI/CD** with GitHub Actions, GitLab CI/CD
 - ✅ **Infrastructure as Code** using Terraform & AWS CloudFormation